Click on images below to see them in full scale.

-These silk fusion wall art pieces are framed under glass with top quality archival mats and backing.
-Some are mounted on Arches Cover, an archival printmaking paper.
+Silk fusion as fine art.
+These silk fusion wall pieces are framed under glass with top quality archival mats and backing.
+Some are mounted on Arches Cover or Rives BFK, archival printmaking papers.
 Beautiful, elegant top of the line metal frames surround each piece of artwork.
+Measurements include mats and frames.

 Dwellings are found everywhere.
 In the water, air, land and some places not so common.
 I decided to take a journey to discover all the ways creatures live to survive.
 The ways people live, some at the top, some surviving day to day.
 This will be an exciting trip for me as I travel to places I'm not that familiar with.
 I hope to bring this journey to a close with twenty new pieces of work.
 Pictured here is the beginning of my trip.
 Please enjoy!